xiph/rav1e/README.md

 * Variable speed settings
 * Near real-time encoding at high speed levels

+# Releases

+For the foreseeable future, a weekly pre-release of rav1e will be [published](https://github.com/xiph/rav1e/releases) every Tuesday.

 # Windows builds

 Automated AppVeyor builds can be found [here](https://ci.appveyor.com/project/tdaede/rav1e/history).
 Click on a build (it is recommended you select a build based on "master"), then click ARTIFACTS to reveal the rav1e.exe download link.